LemonAppDev/konsist-documentation/getting-started/getting-started/README.md

         Konsist.scopeFromProject() // 1.
 Create a scope representing the whole project (all Kotlin files in project) .classes() // 2.
 Get scope classes
             .withAllAnnotationsOf(RestController::class) // 2.
 Filter classes annotated with 'RestController'
-            .assert { it.resideInPackage("..controller..") } // 3.
+            .assertTrue { it.resideInPackage("..controller..") } // 3.
 Define the assertion
     }
 }
 ```